-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan. • Enroll in the new Medicare health plan between October 15 and December 7.
-You will automatically be disenrolled from SeniorCare Select (Cost) when your new plan's coverage begins.

-If you would like to switch from our plan This is what you should do: to: • Original Medicare with a separate Medicare Send us a written request to disenroll. prescription drug plan.
-Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
-Then contact the Medicare prescription drug plan that you want to enroll in and ask to be enrolled. • You can also contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048. • You will be disenrolled from SeniorCare Select (Cost) when your coverage in Original Medicare begins.
-If you join a Medicare prescription drug plan, that coverage should begin at this time as well. • Original Medicare without a separate Send us a written request to disenroll.
-Medicare prescription drug plan.
-Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). • You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+If you would like to switch from our plar to: This is what you should do: Another Medicare health plan. • Enroll in the new Medicare health plan.
+You will automatically be disenrolled from SeniorCare Advantage Select (HMO) when your new plan's coverage begins.
+Original Medicare with a separate Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan.
+You will automatically be disenrolled from SeniorCare Advantage Select (HMO) when your new plan's coverage begins.
+Original Medicare without a separate Medicare prescription drug plan. • Send us a written request to disenroll.
+Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). • You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.

-• You will be disenrolled from SeniorCare

-Medicare begins.

-Select (Cost) when your coverage in Original
+You will be disenrolled from SeniorCare Advantage Select (HMO) when your coverage in Original Medicare begins.

-SECTION 4 Until your membership ends, you must keep getting your medical services through our plan Section 4.1 Until your membership ends, you are still a member of our plan
+SECTION 4 Until your membership ends, you must keep getting your medical services through our plan

+Section 4.1 Until your membership ends, you are still a member of our plan

-If you leave SeniorCare Select (Cost), it may take time before your membership ends and your new Medicare coverage goes into effect.
+If you leave SeniorCare Advantage Select (HMO), it may take time before your membership ends and your new Medicare coverage goes into effect.
 (See Section 2 for information on when your new coverage begins.)
 During this time, you must continue to get your medical care through our plan.

-- If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins). - If you use out-of-network providers to obtain medical services, the services are covered under Original Medicare.
-You will be responsible for Original Medicare's cost-sharing for such services, with the exception of emergency and urgently needed services.
+• If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 SeniorCare Select (Cost) must end your membership in the plan in certain situations Section 5.1 When must we end your membership in the plan?
+SECTION 5 SeniorCare Advantage Select (HMO) must end your membership in the plan in certain situations

+Section 5.1 When must we end your membership in the plan?

-SeniorCare Select (Cost) must end your membership in the plan if any of the following happen:
+SeniorCare Advantage Select (HMO) must end your membership in the plan if any of the following happen:

-- If you no longer have Medicare Part B. Members must stay continuously enrolled in Medicare Part B. - If you move out of our service area or you are away from our service area for more than 90 days. - If you move or take a long trip, you need to call Customer Service to find out if the place you are moving or traveling to is in our plan's area.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.) - If you are not a United States citizen or lawfully present in the United States. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - o If you move or take a long trip, you need to call Customer Service to find out if the place you are moving or traveling to is in our plan's area.
+(Phone numbers for Customer Service are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.)

-• If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General.